Gary Alazraki: Club de Cuervos

 In 2014 Gaz teamed up with Luis Gerardo Méndez again for what would become Netflix’s first International Original series.

 The show based on a fictional Soccer Team called Los Cuervos de Nuevo Toledo, got an 80% score on Rotten Tomatoes.
 It ran for 4 seasons, and gave way to Netflix’s first spin off: The Ballad of Hugo Sánchez -Directed and executive Produced by his brother and partner Mark Alazraki.

 In 2017, Netflix touted Club de Cuervos as its most binge-raced show in Mexico.
 The Third Season was nominated for Best International Comedy at the International Emmy Awards and won Best Comedy at the Phoenix Awards.

 The show finally concluded in January 2019 with the last 3 episodes averaging a 9.5 Rating in IMDB.
 They sold over 100,000 pieces of Cuervos apparel with their brand partner Charly, and its official sponsor: Corona Beer, sold 10 million Club de Cuervos Beers in celebration of the team’s fake victory.

 Father of the Bride

 In 2019 he directed Father of the Bride for Plan B and Warner Bros.

 With Andy Garcia and Gloria Estefan starring as a couple in the brink of divorce, this reimagining follows a Cuban American man in Miami who wants to preserve his traditions as his elder daughter played by Adria Arjona is about to marry a Mexican Fiancé played by Diego Boneta.

 Produced by Jeremy Kleiner and Dede Gardner, this version of the title got an 80% score on Rotten Tomatoes and drew HBO Max’s Biggest Audience For A Streaming-Only Film.

+Máquina Vega and La oficina

+Alazraki heads the production company Máquina Vega.
+In 2024, the company entered an overall deal with Amazon MGM Studios, under which it produces La oficina, the Mexican adaptation of the BBC series The Office created by Ricky Gervais and Stephen Merchant.
+Alazraki directs and executive produces the series, with Marcos Bucay as showrunner.
+Set at a family-owned soap company in Aguascalientes, the series premiered on Prime Video on 13 March 2026 in Latin America, Brazil and Spain.
+In April 2026, Prime Video renewed the series for a second season.